Last night’s dishes are still in the sink.

 That chair in your room, the one you put there as a place to sit and just be, is hidden under laundry you’re too tired to fold.

-Keeping a clean house is hard work.
+Keeping up with a house cleaning routine is hard work.

 And when we’re tired and overwhelmed, something has to give.
 A lot of times, we choose the house, telling ourselves that a clean home is just not that important right now, that other things matter more.